Backcountry Trips

 If you’re interested in taking this trip, please contact Brian Pfrimmer or Ed Poropat (Regional Coordinators Region 19 – Haliburton) at haliburton@birdsontario.org.

-Volunteers looking for a several-day getaway from the GTA may wish to consider this option in the lesser-known QEII Wildlands Provincial Park, only a short (~2 hr) drive from Toronto.
+Volunteers looking for a several-day back-packing getaway from the GTA may wish to consider this option in the lesser-known Queen Elizabeth II Wildlands Provincial Park, only a short (~2 hr) drive from Toronto.
 Since this trip is a backpacking expedition, it would be perfect for someone who doesn’t own a canoe.
 The route is an out-and-back trek along the rugged and scenic Wilderness section of the Ganaraska Trail, and will target square 17TPK67.
-Effort required: 10-20 hours and 15-25 point counts (discuss with RC).
+Effort required: 19 hours and 25 point counts (discuss with RC).

 Duration: 4 to 5 nights, 5 to 6 days